Educational and Social

 Sign up for our bi-weekly updates to stay up to date on HACA programs and events »

-HACA offers two retreats for adults of the chapter 18 and up.
-They are:
+HACA currently offers one retreat for adults of the chapter 18 and up:

 - Women’s Retreat – Takes place each September at Meadowkirk at Delta Farm in Middleburg, VA.
 This event has limited space and is open to all women of the chapter.

 Each year in March, HACA provides a daylong education program on a variety of topics with two tracks: one for adults with a bleeding disorder and their family members; and another for parents of children with a bleeding disorder.
 We also provide a teen track, kids track, and childcare for children ages 6 and under.
 See HACA’s bi-weekly update for registration information.

 HACA partners with both hemophilia treatment centers – Children’s National Hospital and Georgetown University Hospital – to offer infusion training programs.